vfosnar/LogicSyntaxBuilder/README.md

 # LogicSyntaxBuilder
  This is repository for my project about building a computer, simulated using a game called Scrap Mechanic
 ## Progress
  This computer is still in progress of building and it doesn't even work if you are reading this text.
 Gonna write update notes here later.
+Some dumb dumb wrote this shit and it is very slow.
+Very bad person.
 ## How-to build
     git clone https://github.com/vfosnar/LogicSyntaxBuilder.git
     cd LogicSyntaxBuilder